tprabhakarreddy/terraform/Day-3-State/Readme.md

 ------------------------------------------------------------------------
-#### Please refer to anoter document "Understanding Terraform State: Overrides, Collaboration, and Workflow.docX" for more details
+#### Please refer to anoter document "Understanding Terraform State.docX" for more details